sbachinin/goblog/articles/dev/what-is-porcelain-and-plumbing-in-git.md

 ---- Jul 14 13:37:41 IST 2023
-## What is "porcelain" and "plumbing" in git
+## What is "porcelain" and "plumbing" in Git

-### Authors of git decided to use toilet analogy when trying to delineate the low-level stuff from high-level stuff.
+### Authors of Git decided to use toilet analogy when trying to differentiate the low-level stuff from the high-level stuff.

 Git commands can be classified in many different ways but here is one:
 1) There are git commands whose output is meant __to be read by humans__, for example "git status".
 They are everyday commands that "normal" developers use to version their projects.
 You can call these commands "high-level" because they are built on top of commands from the second group.